-My speech and my preaching were not with enticing words of man’s wisdom, but in demonstration of the Spirit and of power, so that your faith should not stand in the wisdom of men, but in the power of God. —1 Corinthians 2:4-5
+My speech and my preaching was not with enticing words of man’s wisdom, but in demonstration of the Spirit and of power, so that your faith should not stand in the wisdom of men, but in the power of God.

 There are many arguments for the Christian faith, for the Bible, for the existence of God, and for the resurrection of Christ.
 And I am very thankful that I am not afraid to talk to anybody or debate anybody on these matters, because I know that the truth is God’s and that God is truth.
 The truth is on our side, which makes it far easier to win a debate.